nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management - Webcollage " src="assets/images/webcollage-screen.jpg" />
             </div>
             <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-                Webcollage is a product information management system that is cloud-based and allows manufacturers to publish product information on the retailers' websites around the world.
+                <a href="https://www.webcollage.com/" rel="nofollow">Webcollage</a> is a product information management system that is cloud-based and allows manufacturers to publish product information on the retailers' websites around the world.
 With this product information management (PIM) solution you can be sure that all of your listings will have same quality images, videos, charts, product descriptions and more across all of the websites.
 In addition, all the product information will deliver consistent customer experience whether the store is browsed from a phone, tablet or laptop.
             </div>
         </div>
         <p class="text">